 in 1924 he produced the beginner's guide "Archaeology made easy" which includes a photo of crazy paving in his back garden laid out as twelve features taken from Saxon churches

-in the 1930s All Saints Court in All Saints Lane was declared unfit for human habitation and was due for demolition when Walter Cozens stepped in and organised its restoration
+in the 1930s All Saints Court in All Saints Lane was declared unfit for human habitation and was due for demolition - Cozens Builders (by now run by Walter's son W S Cozens) stepped in and organised its restoration

-Walter was involved - as a witness - in the late 1870s in a high-profile London murder trial.
-For details click on the trial button for details.
+Walter was involved - as a key witness - in the late 1870s in a high-profile London murder trial.

 He is buried in St Martin's graveyard and beside his tomb stone lies a sarsen stone - to mark his career as a builder perhaps.